yitopeligo/kmeans/README.md

 # K-Means
-Simple K-Means clustering script that minimizes intra-cluster distances...
+Simple K-Means clustering script (jupyter notebook) that minimizes intra-cluster distances...

 Then outputs prototypes and progression as TSV file.